rlsu9/energy-data/README.md

 # energy-data
-This repo holds scripts to collect energy data, e.g. electricity sources, carbon intensity, ...
+This repo holds scripts to collect energy data from various electricity sources (mostly US ISOs, e.g. CAISO, MISO, PJM, etc.) and the api to provide carbon data and related complex query like carbon-aware scheduling.

+## Data sources

+### `c3lab`, or directly collected data

-We're starting with US electricity data from various ISOs, e.g. CAISO, MISO, PJM, etc.
+We're starting with US electricity data from various ISOs

-## Crawler
+#### Crawler
 [crawler](./crawler) holds the script to pull data from various sources.
 - [crawl.py](./crawler/crawl.py) runs every minute via `crontab`, invokes individual parser for each source and store the result in a postgre database.
 The crawling frequency for each source is defined near top of this file.
 - Individual [parsers](./crawler/parsers) are copied/derived from electricityMap's [sources](https://github.com/electricitymap/electricitymap-contrib/tree/master/parsers) (MIT licensed).

-### Data sources
+#### Covered regions
 We are starting with US ISOs, which currently include:
 - [MISO](./crawler/parsers/US_MISO.py), which only has current data and is updated every five minutes.
 - [CAISO](./crawler/parsers/US_CAISO.py), [NEISO](./crawler/parsers/US_NEISO.py) and [NY](./crawler/parsers/US_NY.py), which has data for past few days, so we pull last day's full data daily.